raneyoliver/SASE-Participation-Tracker-public/README.md

 Run `install bundler` to install new changes made in Gemfile.

 ## RuboCop
 RuboCop is a static code analyser and code formatter.
-It will auto-crrect many of the code offenses it detects.
+It will auto-correct many of the code offenses it detects.
 The gemfile has already been changed to include  `gem 'rubocop', '~> 0.90.0', require: false` Run `rubocop` in the root folder